-Say goodbye to the hassle of manually listing and calculating all your daily, weekly, or monthly expenses on a piece of paper to track down your spending and budget your income better.
-With plenty of apps that are easy to use and manage, you can simplify your budgeting efforts wherever you may go.
+Say goodbye to the hassle of manually listing and calculating all your daily, weekly, or monthly expenses on a piece of paper.
+And start tracking down your spending and budget your income better with budget planner apps that are easy to use and manage.
+You can now simplify your budgeting efforts wherever you may go.

-Most of these apps can be linked with your bank accounts to manage other aspects of your finances, like debt repayments and investments.
+Most of these budget planner apps can be linked with your bank accounts to manage other aspects of your finances, like debt repayments and investments.

 Here are 10 of the most popular budget planner apps for Aussies:

 About: PocketSmith is heralded as the Australian alternative to Mint, an internationally recognised budgeting app that only supports banks and financial institutions in the US and Canada.